ajmcclary/claude-profiles/README.md

 - Z.ai: `ZAI_API_KEY` (sent as `Authorization: Bearer` via `ANTHROPIC_AUTH_TOKEN`)

 You can wire them to a password store (e.g., `pass`) or macOS Keychain.

+### Using OAuth (no API key)
+- Use `claude-login` to temporarily switch to a minimal profile and run `claude login`.
+- After login completes, the previous profile is restored automatically.

 ### Uninstall
 - Remove the shell block between `# >>> claude-profiles >>>` and `# <<< claude-profiles <<<` from your shell rc.